Cypress Creek National Wildlife Refuge

-The Cypress Creek National Wildlife Refuge is located in the Cache River watershed in southernmost Illinois, largely in Pulaski County, but with extensions into Union, Alexander, and Johnson counties.
+The Cypress Creek National Wildlife Refuge is an American wildlife refuge.
+It is located in the Cache River watershed in southernmost Illinois, largely in Pulaski County, but with extensions into Union, Alexander, and Johnson counties.
 The refuge was established in 1990 under the authority of the Emergency Wetlands Resources Act of 1986.
 The refuge protects over 16000 acre of the Cache River wetlands, and has a purchase boundary (ultimate goal for area protection) of 36,000 acres (146 km²) contiguous.

 Features

 The Refuge's area covers a variety of habitats, including cypress-tupelo swamp, bottomland forest, upland hardwood forests, oak barrens, and prairie grassland.
 Over 50 threatened and endangered species are found within the refuge's boundaries.
 In addition, several pre-Mississippian archaeological sites can be found in the refuge.
 Cypress Creek is a popular area for both waterfowl and upland game hunters.
 Hunting of geese, ducks, whitetail deer, rabbits, squirrels, quail and doves is permitted on most parts of the refuge.
 Fishing on the Cache is generally mediocre; game fish habitat has been significantly degraded by siltation, invasive species (most notably Asian carp), and changes to the natural hydrograph.